 Find out when to get your blood pressure tested, how the test is done, and what your result means.

-Information about boils and carbuncles, which are a red, painful lumps on the skin that are usually caused by a bacterial infection.
+Information about boils and carbuncles, which are red, painful lumps on the skin that are usually caused by a bacterial infection.

 Botulism is a very rare but life-threatening condition caused by toxins produced by Clostridium botulinum bacteria.